TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 --------------------------------------------------------------------------------------------

 ## How to
-Use the [Hackintosh Vanilla Desktop Guide (Building the USB Installer)](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/building-the-usb-installer) to prepare your USB Flashdrive to install macOS.
+Use the [OpenCore Desktop Guide (Creating the USB)](https://dortania.github.io/OpenCore-Desktop-Guide/) to prepare your USB flashdrive to install macOS.

-Then mount the USB Flashdrive's EFI partition (with Clover Configurator or EFI Mounter) and use the EFI folder in this repo instead of following the rest of the guide.
+Then mount the USB flashdrive's EFI partition (with [EFI Mounter](https://www.tonymacx86.com/resources/efi-mounter-v3-1.447/) or another way) and use the EFI folder in this repo instead of following the rest of the guide.

 --------------------------------------------------------------------------------------------

-## config.plist
+## config.plist PlatformInfo
 You will need to generate your own values in the config.plist for the following vars:

-- RtVariables -> MLB
+- Type: PlatformInfo -> Generic -> SystemProductName
-- SMBIOS -> BoardSerialNumber
+- Serial: PlatformInfo -> Generic -> SystemSerialNumber
-- SMBIOS -> SerialNumber
+- Board Serial: PlatformInfo -> Generic -> MLB
-- SMBIOS -> SmUUID
+- SmUUID: PlatformInfo -> Generic -> SystemUUID
+- ROM or NIC MAC address: PlatformInfo -> Generic -> ROM

+Follow the instructions at the [OpenCore Desktop Guide (Coffe Lake -> SMBIOS -> PlatformInfo)](https://dortania.github.io/OpenCore-Desktop-Guide/config.plist/coffee-lake.html#platforminfo) on how to proceed with that.
+It's highly recommended to use [ProperTree](https://github.com/corpnewt/ProperTree) to edit your config.plist

 --------------------------------------------------------------------------------------------